openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 sshKey: ssh-ed25519 AAAA...
 ```

-Lastly, the installer will need to know how to access the api, so an optional argument, `apiEndpoint`, that takes an IP or URL as an argument will be added.
-When this argument is set, the installer will direct all api calls to the address the user provides.
+Lastly, the installer will need to know how to access the API, so an optional argument, `apiEndpoint`, will take the FQDN the API can be reached at.
+This argument can be an IP address or a URL.
+When this argument is set, the installer will direct all API calls to the address the user provides.

 ```yaml
 apiVersion: v1